 Terrasses du Larzac – one of France’s newest wine regions – has so much to offer

-There are some particularly fine red wines that carry the region’s name; however, if you are looking for some good white wines, or delicate rosé wines, you can find them here too.
+There are the particularly fine red wines that carry the region’s name; however, if you are looking for beautifully balanced white wines, or delicate rosés, allow us to take you on a journey of discovery…

 Saint-Guilhem-le-Désert: one of France’s beautiful wine destinations

-Grenache Noir is perhaps the best known of the five main red wine grape varieties that are grown across southern France.
-Until recently, Spain was growing more Grenache Noir (known there as Garnacha Tinta) than anywhere in the world.
-This makes sense when you consider that the grape may have originated in Spain.
-France now claims the largest vineyard area dedicated to Grenache Noir and it is no surprise that it has become a popular choice to include in red wine blends there.
+Grenache Noir is perhaps the best known of the five main grape varieties that are grown across southern France.
+Until recently, Spain was growing more Grenache Noir (Garnacha Tinta) than anywhere else in the world, which makes sense when you consider it may have originated there.
+However, it’s France that now claims the largest vineyard area given over to it.
+No surprise then that Grenache noir turns up in so many of the country’s most compelling red wines.

 Syrah is one of the great French wine grape varieties and it originally comes from the Rhône Valley.
 It is a versatile grape that can make a wide range of wine styles.
 These styles range from rosé wine to easy drinking reds and deep brooding, intense wines.
 In other countries, you might find sweet red dessert versions and lush sparkling red wines.